mmassetti/portfolio-gatsbyjs/README.md

-Made with Gatsbyjs and Strapi api
+Made with React (Gatsbyjs), Strapi api and Graphql

 Credits for starter project goes to freecodecamp.org